cyberark/summon-conjur/README.md

 **Note** Use the [summon-conjurcli](https://github.com/conjurinc/summon-conjurcli) provider if you are on Conjur v4.4.0 or earlier.

+## Install

+Download the [latest release](https://github.com/conjurinc/summon-conjur/releases) and extract it to the directory `/usr/local/lib/summon`.

 ## Usage

 Give summon-conjur a variable name and it will fetch it for you and print